mwolfeu/yogaHtmlParser/README.md

 # yogaHtmlParser
 A Node library that takes an HTML string and parses/decomposes css rules and returns the layout.

+Note: The flex library does not handle compound css rules.
+In general, stick to "one rule one argument" forms.
+That said, for margin, border-width, and padding the 2, 3, and 4 argument versions are parsable.

+Note: Yoga can only use px and % units.

+Note: Use border-width instead of border

 ## Usage